mediawiki4intranet/DrawioEditor/README.md

 This is a MediaWiki extension that integrates the draw.io flow chart editor and allows inline editing of charts.

 # Warnings

 **Please read these warnings carefully before use**:
-- The actual editor functionality is loaded from draw.io.
-This code only provides integration.
+- This extension requires a draw.io web service.
+- By default, https://www.draw.io is used, but you can self-host it and set your own URL in `$wgDrawioEditorServiceUrl`.
-- Be aware that draw.io is an online service and while this plugin integrates the editor using an iframe and communicates with it only locally in your browser (javascript postMessage), it cannot guarantee that the code loaded from draw.io will not upload any data to foreign servers. **This may be a privacy concern.
-Read the Privacy section for more information.
-When in doubt, don't use draw.io or this module.
-You have been warned!**
+  Be aware that https://www.draw.io is an online service and while this plugin integrates the editor using an iframe and only communicates with it locally in your browser (javascript postMessage), it cannot guarantee that the code loaded from draw.io will not upload any data to foreign servers. **Self-host draw.io in case if you're concerned about privacy.**
-- This plugin is quite new and probably still has bugs, so it may or may not work with your installation.
+- Mediawiki4Intranet includes a self-hosted draw.io.

 # Features

 - **draw.io chart creation and editing**.
 - **SVG** and PNG support.
 The file type can be configured globally and changed on a per-image basis.
 - **Inline Editing** and javascript uploads on save, you never leave or reload the wiki page.